Dozens hospitalized following chemical spill at Alabama water utility company

 An additional 14 people had already been hospitalized earlier in the day, he said.

-The Mountain Brook Police Department said in a series of tweets that they believe two chemicals, sodium hypochlorite and ferric sulfate, spilled inside the building.
+The Mountain Brook Police Department, however, said in a series of tweets that it believes two chemicals, sodium hypochlorite and ferric sulfate, spilled inside the building.
 The chemicals are used to treat water at the company, officials said.

 Carrillo said they are trying to determine if fumes escaped the building, but are urging residents to avoid the area and seek shelter in their homes.
 Officials said the water supply is safe to use.